Loss of regularity for Kolmogorov equations: Introduction and main results

-for all $ x \in \R^d $ where $ [f,g](x) := f'(x) g(x) - g'(x) f(x) $ for all $ x \in \R^d $ is the Lie-bracket of two smooth vector fields $ f, g \colon \R^d \to \R^d $.
-Consequently, if H\"ormander's condition~\eqref{eq:hoermander.condition} is satisfied, then the PDE~\eqref{eq:Kolmogorov.equation} admits a unique globally bounded smooth classical solution even if the initial function $ \varphi \colon \R^d \to \R $ is assumed to be continuous and globally bounded only.
-Clearly, there are many cases where the H\"ormander condition~\eqref{eq:hoermander.condition} fails to be fulfilled and where \eqref{eq:Kolmogorov.equation.PDE} is not hypoelliptic, e.g., if $ \sigma \equiv 0 $.
-To the best of our knowledge, regularity of solutions of the PDE~\eqref{eq:Kolmogorov.equation.PDE} is in general unkown in the non-hypoelliptic case.
+for all $ x \in\R^d $ where $ [f,g]$ denotes the Lie bracket of two smooth vector fields $ f, g \colonn\R^d \to\R^d $.
+Consequently, if H\"ormander's condition~\eqref{eqhoermandercondition} is satisfied, then the PDE~\eqref{eqKolmogorovequationPDE} admits a unique globally bounded smooth classical solution even if the initial function $ \varphi\colonn\R^d \to\R $ is assumed to be continuous and globally bounded only.
+Clearly, there are many cases where the H\"ormander condition~\eqref{eqhoermandercondition} fails to be fulfilled and where \eqref{eqKolmogorovequationPDE} is not hypoelliptic, for example, if $ \sigma\equiv0 $.
+Next, we point out that if all derivatives of the drift coefficient $ \mu$, of the diffusion coefficient $ \sigma$ and of the initial function $ \varphi$ are globally bounded ($ \mu$ and $ \sigma$ are then, in particular, globally Lipschitz continuous), then smoothness of the solution of the PDE~\eqref{eqKolmogorovequationPDE} is known even in the nonhypoelliptic case (see, e.g., Theorem~4.32 in Krylov~\cite{Krylov1999} for twice differentiability of the solution; infinitely often differentiability of the solution follows analogously as in the proof of Theorem~4.32 in Krylov~\cite{Krylov1999}).
+Obviously, there are many cases where $ \mu$ and $ \sigma$ are not both globally Lipschitz continuous, for example, when $ \mu$ is a polynomial with a degree greater or equal $ 2 $ (see, e.g., Section~4 in~\cite{HutzenthalerJentzen2014Memoires} for a list of examples).
+To the best of our knowledge, regularity of solutions of the PDE~\eqref{eqKolmogorovequationPDE} is in general unknown in the nonhypoelliptic case if $ \sigma\not\equiv0 $ and if $ \mu$ and $ \sigma$ are not both globally Lipschitz continuous.